 Additionally, the poet has constructed each stanza so that the lines are all close to the same length.
 This allows the text to maintain a sense of visual and auditory unity.

 Summary of I Am Not Yours

-In the next lines she describes her ideal relationship as being one which allows her to become like a “candle lit at noon.”
+In the next lines, she describes her ideal relationship as being one that allows her to become like a “candle lit at noon.”
 She will be burning amongst a great plethora of light.
 The next section of lines are used to remind the listener that she does still care about them.
 It is not exactly this person’s fault she is unhappy—they are still “beautiful and bright.”

 The poem concludes with the speaker stating that she is ready to give herself to a “deep…love” which takes over her sense and sweeps her away like a “taper in a rushing wind.”

 I am not yours, not lost in you,

 In the first stanza of ‘I Am Not Yours’ the speaker begins by utilizing the line which would become the title of the poem, “I am not yours…” This strong and unwavering statement comes across less like an opinion than a fact which the speaker will not be changing her mind on.

 From this line, a reader will be able to interpret a few elements of the relationship which will be further outlined in the following lines..
 The speaker is striving to change the dynamic of the relationship or perhaps even end and find a situation that suits her better.

 The next two phrases emphasize an additional element that the speaker is hoping to make clear to her intended listener.
 She wants this person to know that she is “not lost in” in them.
 The speaker has not lost her own sense of self within the relationship she is a part of.
 She repeats this fact twice to emphasize.
 It is extremely important to her as “losing” herself is something she desires.